OpenLemur/webarena/README.md

 ```
 This script will run the first example with GPT-3.5 reasoning agent.
 The trajectory will be saved in `<your_result_dir>/0.html`

-To **run lemur on WebArena**, please follow the instructions below:
+To **evaluate Lemur on WebArena**, please follow the instructions below:
 1. run Lemur with vLLM and then set the environment variable `OPENAI_API_BASE` and `OPENAI_API_KEY` like:
 ```bash
 export OPENAI_API_BASE=<your vllm api address>